 Joining the directing team at Bent Image Lab in 2003 my animated commercials for Tractor Supply Company (TSC) have received awards and attention for their outstanding creative design and dry, understated humor.
 TSC’s “Koi Pond”, was voted one of the 50 best spots of 2006 by Adweek.
 I have directed numerous commercials for clients including several Kellogg’s Twistables, Quaker, Chips Ahoy!, Hallmark, Ensure, Cartoon Network, Lowes and Aflac.

 In 2014 I directed an action packed 12 second 2D Flash sequence that appeared during end title sequence of the hit film, 22 Jump Street, depicting its stars, Channing Tatum and Jonah Hill as characters in an animated TV series.

 From September of 2015 through August of 2017 I had the pleasure of serving as co-Production Designer with Adam Stockhausen on Wes Anderson's latest stop-motion feature, Isle Of Dogs.
 It was a 2 year gig working at Three Mills Studios in East London, and I was very fortunate to be able to team up with Art Director, Curt Enderle, with whom I've worked several times over the past 20 years.
 Barry Jones was our spectacular Lead Set Dresser and Erica Dorn and Annie Atkins led our Graphics Artist.
-Our sets were in really excellent hands with Tristan Oliver as Cinematographer and VFX Supervisor Tim Leadbury.
-The film is scheduled to be released on March 23, 2018.
+Our sets were in really excellent hands with Tristan Oliver as Cinematographer.
+The film was released in the US on March 23, 2018.

 My visual style has always been guided by a love for cinema history, and have curated monthly film screenings at Mother’s Bistro in Portland, where I live with my wife, the internationally acclaimed filmmaker Joanna Priestley.